Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/writingaddons/_index.md

 For details, see the class of the object that is returned (`mySwitch` in the example above) by the individual `create*` functions.

-### Sending updates to the SysAP for devices
+### Sending updates to the System Access Point for devices

-Similar to *receiving* updates from a device when the user changes something, an Addon usually also wants to *send* updates - for example when integrating an external switch into the free@home system, the "on"/"off" state of the switch should be reported to the SysAP when the (hardware) switch is pressed.
+Similar to *receiving* updates from a device when the user changes something, an Addon usually also wants to *send* updates - for example when integrating an external switch into the free@home system, the "on"/"off" state of the switch should be reported to the System Access Point when the (hardware) switch is pressed.

 For this, call the corresponding function of the object returned by the `create*()` functions.
 What